Fast,

 -

-Read the indicator mark on the weighted foot assembly and subtract 254 mm from this level to get the sand level.
+Read the indicator mark on the weighted foot assembly and subtract 254 mm from this level to get the specific gravity level.

 Where: